wilkelab/ggridges/cran-comments.md

-This is the second try to submit a new package ggjoy, which provides new geoms for ggplot2.
+This is a minor version increase for ggjoy, providing numerous improvements and new features.

-I received two requests for changes in response to the first try:

-> Please single quote ggplot2.
-Done.
+I received the following request at a previous submission:

 > Can you provide a reference for joyplot in the form
 > Authors (year) <DOI:.....> (with no space after 'DOI:')?

-No, no such reference exists at this time.
+Answer: No, no such reference exists at this time.
 I only have the code on github.

 ## Test environments
 * R devel and R 3.4.1 on win-builder [ via devtools::build_win() ]